AzamAliCodes/minimal-blue-vscode-theme/README.md

-# Minimal BLue 🌌 (Theme + UI)
+# Minimal Blue 🌌 (Theme + UI)

-Minimal BLue is a dark, minimalist theme for Visual Studio Code, designed to provide a **minimal, distraction-free UI** 🔧 as its core USP, with a sleek aesthetic.
+Minimal Blue is a dark, minimalist theme for Visual Studio Code, designed to provide a **minimal, distraction-free UI** 🔧 as its core USP, with a sleek aesthetic.
 This theme removes unnecessary UI elements, applies curated settings for a **minimal UI** 🔧, and features a clean line highlight to keep you focused on your code.
 It also includes a custom welcome page for a personalized touch. ✨

 ---

 ## 🚀 Installation

 ### **Method 1: Install via VS Code Extensions**

 1. Open VS Code.
 2. Go to the **Extensions** view:
    - Press `Ctrl+Shift+X` (Windows/Linux) or `Cmd+Shift+X` (macOS).
-3. Search for `Minimal BLue` in the search bar.
+3. Search for `Minimal Blue` in the search bar.
 4. Click **Install**.
 5. Set the theme:
    - Open the **Command Palette**:
      - Press `Ctrl+Shift+P` (Windows/Linux) or `Cmd+Shift+P` (macOS).
    - Type and select `Preferences: Color Theme`.
-   - Choose **Minimal BLue** from the list.
+   - Choose **Minimal Blue** from the list.

 ### **Method 2: Manual Installation via VSIX**

 #### **Option 1: Using VS Code UI**

 1. Open VS Code.
 2. Go to the **Extensions** view:
    - Press `Ctrl+Shift+X` (Windows/Linux) or `Cmd+Shift+X` (macOS).